opencontainers/runc/runtime.md

 ## <a name="runtimeOperations" />Operations

-OCI compliant runtimes MUST support the following operations, unless the operation is not supported by the base operating system.
+Unless otherwise stated, runtimes MUST support the following operations.

 Note: these operations are not specifying any command-line APIs, and the parameters are inputs for general operations.